sbegaudeau/sbegaudeau.github.com/_posts/2018-10-15-handling-events-in-react.markdown

 }
 ```

-Starting with React 16.3, you can use ```React.createRef()``` to create a reference much more easily.
-Using this approach, we can retrieve the DOM element using ```current``` in our reference.
+Starting with React 16.3, you can use ```React.createRef()``` to create a reference to the DOM element much more easily.
+Using this approach, we can retrieve the DOM element using the field ```current``` in our reference.
 As such, the previous example could be written like this:

 ```
 class Text extends Component {